NeonSludge/ansible-dns-inventory/README.md

 ### TXT record format
 There are two ways to add a host to the inventory:

 1. Create a DNS TXT record for this host and format it properly, specifying host attributes as a set of key/value pairs.
+One host can have an unlimited number of TXT records: all of them will be parsed by `ansible-dns-inventory`.
 2. Enable the no-transfer mode, add a TXT record for the special host (`ansible-dns-inventory.your.domain` by default) and format it properly, referencing the host you want to add to your inventory and specifying its attributes as a set of key/value pairs.
+Again, one host can have any number of records here.

 Here is an example of using both of these ways: